For the month of January, the top NRM tip is: think beyond the crop, consider your surrounding natural areas.

 Follow best management practices for broad-spectrum insecticide application and where possible reduce their use.
 Use communication tools such as BeeConnected to reduce potential negative impacts to bee health.
 BeeConnected is a nation-wide, user-driven smartphone app and website that enables collaboration between beekeepers, farmers and spray contractors to facilitate best-practice pollinator protection.

-For more information, contact the CottonInfo Technical Lead for Natural Resources, Stacey Vogel.
+This blog is part of a year long program from CottonInfo, with the themes aligned with the 2019 CottonInfo cotton calendar.
+For more information, view the calendar, or contact the CottonInfo Technical Lead for Natural Resources, Stacey Vogel.